5 Tips to Optimize Your Personalized Medical Device Design Workflow

 Not only can this save dozens of minutes of design time per case, but it can also improve the consistency within and between different team members’ designs, lead to fewer human errors, make it easier to train new employees, and reduce repetitive work.

-Firstly, the Lattice module has been completely revamped, for more ease of use in adding and manipulating porous structures on a design.
-It is now scriptable to enable its use in an automated process.
-Moreover, it's available in the Medical version of 3-matic.
+Firstly, the Lattice module is scriptable to enable its use in an automated process.
+Moreover, it’s available in the Medical version of 3-matic.
 That means that you can now start and finish the personalized design process, from scan to segmentation to design of a porous implant, all using software that is certified for medical purposes.

-Secondly, Python APIs for many of the existing functions have been added.
-An API function to pause script execution and show a message box has been added.
+Secondly, Python APIs for many of the existing functions have been added, like an API function to pause script execution and show a message box.
 While the message box is active, regular interaction with 3-matic Medical is possible, which can be useful, for example, when interactive translation or rotation is required.
 The script will continue to run after closing the message box.

 Thirdly, sometimes seemingly small improvements can have a large impact.
 For example, the Boolean Subtraction function now supports selecting multiple entities in one go.
 Hence, merging parts before doing the subtraction is no longer needed.
-These are just a few of the many improvements made.
-For a more extensive overview, please refer to the release notes which are available on the Mimics Innovation Suite 22 release page.
+These are just a few of the many features.
+For a more extensive overview, please refer to the release notes.